City breaks trip

-A black sphynx is located in front of the entrance to the cathedral, which serves as a reminder of Diocletian's fascination with these mythical creatures.
+A black sphinx is located in front of the entrance to the cathedral, which serves as a reminder of Diocletian's fascination with these mythical creatures.

 For a sweet ending to your meal, try the Dalmatian “kroštule” (deep-fried pastry) and then raise a toast with a sweet Prosecco dessert wine.

 Then take a ride to the charming village of Stankovci in the mainland of northern Dalmatia.
-There we will visit the Roca farm as well as the House of Dalmatian Prosciutto.
+There you will visit the Roca farm as well as the House of Dalmatian Prosciutto.
 Your hosts will introduce you to the process of producing the famous and award-winning Dalmatian prosciutto, after which you can test your prosciutto-cutting skills and then try your slice with some homemade cheese, bread, seasonal vegetables and a glass of home-grown Merlot.
-Return to the hotel.

 The House of Dalmatian Prosciutto has a curing shed where prosciutto and other cured meats are processed using traditional Dalmatian methods, a small ethnographic museum, a delicatessen, a vineyard where select wine grape varieties are grown and an olive grove.